laitakshing/zeals_interview/README.md

 ### 3. Remarks

+1. Safe Re-Execution of the DAG:
-1. We are using ‘wb’ mode so it will truncates and recreate file if it already exists and creates a new file if it does not exist.
-Thus, It is safe to re-run the dag
+The DAG is designed to be idempotent.
+By using the 'wb' mode when writing files, the existing file is truncated and recreated if it exists, and a new file is created if it does not.
+This ensures that it is safe to re-run the DAG multiple times without causing any duplication or data integrity issues.
-2. For creating a biglake table programmatically, it only work when using gcloud bq command, escpecially on Hive partition data.
-I need more time for other method like SQL
-3. For Airflow Docker compose, I just adopt the basic setup(i.e. no additional workers) since no special requirement.
-4. I did not upload my service-account key for security issue
+2. Creating a BigLake Table Programmatically:
+Currently, the programmatic creation of BigLake tables, especially when dealing with Hive partitioned data, is supported primarily through the gcloud and bq command-line tools.
+Other methods, such as using SQL commands, require further exploration and testing.
+Additional time may be needed to fully implement and validate those approaches.
+3. Airflow Docker Compose Setup:
+The Airflow environment is configured using a basic Docker Compose setup, which includes the essential components such as the web server and scheduler.
+This setup does not include additional workers, as the current requirements do not necessitate a more complex configuration.
+The setup is designed to be simple and efficient for the project’s needs.
+4. Service Account Key Management:
+For security reasons, the service account key has not been uploaded to the repository.
+It’s recommended to securely manage and provide this key separately, ensuring that sensitive credentials are protected in accordance with best practices.

 ## Reference